mozilla-extensions/firefox-voice/docs/metrics.md

 ### Custom Metrics
 - `cm1` - the number of attempts made in a session.
 - `cm2` - the confidence level of the accepted suggestion, if one was accepted; otherwise omitted.
+Integer between `1` and `100`, inclusive.
 - `cm3` - the index of an accepted suggestion, if one was accepted; otherwise omitted.
 - `cm4` - the elapsed time in ms spent recording an attempt.
 - `cm5` - the elapsed time in ms waiting for a response from the speech-to-text engine.